 Advertisement

-Prisoners don't end up in the ADX by accident.
-Many have committed murder — either on the outside or in other prisons, including killing guards.
+A person convicted of one or more crimes doesn't end up in the ADX by accident.
+Many have committed murder — either on the outside or in other penitentiaries, including killing guards.
 Others are hardcore gang members who have ordered or carried out prison hits.
 And a significant portion of the men housed at ADX — as many as a third by one estimate — have a diagnosed mental illness that makes them a serious threat to themselves and others.

-But critics of the ADX and other Supermax prisons argue that regardless of these men's crimes or mental illnesses, the conditions inside these hyper-secure facilities — in which prisoners spend 23 hours a day in solitary confinement — are the very definition of "cruel and unusual" punishment.
+But critics of the ADX and other Supermax institutions argue that regardless of these men's crimes or mental illnesses, the conditions inside these hyper-secure facilities — in which inmates spend 23 hours a day in solitary confinement — are the very definition of "cruel and unusual" punishment.
 According to the United Nations, they even qualify as torture.

 Advertisement

-At other prisons, inmates are placed in solitary confinement for short stints in response to violent or aggressive behavior.
+At other institutions, inmates are placed in solitary confinement for short stints in response to violent or aggressive behavior.
 Corrections officials call this type of punitive solitary confinement "administrative segregation," better known as "the hole."
-At ADX, also known as "the Alcatraz of the Rockies," the entire prison is essentially "the hole."
+At ADX, also known as "the Alcatraz of the Rockies," the entire institution is essentially "the hole."

-ADX inmates are confined to their 7-by-12-foot (2-by-4-meter) cells 23 hours a day, according to The New York Times.
+ADX inmates are confined to their 7-by-12-foot (2-by-4-meter) cells of poured concrete 23 hours a day, according to The New York Times.
 They receive all their meals through a slot in the cell door, and their only glimpse of the outside world is through a thin slit of a window aimed at an empty sky.
-This deprives prisoners of learning the layout of the prison and the location of their cells.
-No one has ever escaped from ADX Florence.

 Advertisement